ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 - A. Reduce the threshold for CPU utilization in the Auto Scaling group.
 - B. Replace the Application Load Balancer with a Network Load Balancer.
-- C. Add read replicas for the RDS instances and direct read traffic to the replica.
+- ==C. Add read replicas for the RDS instances and direct read traffic to the replica.==
 - D. Add Multi-AZ support to the RDS instances and direct read traffic to the new EC2 instance.

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/13/#) [  Discussion  **31**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/13/#)